scroll top

 Why recycle silver now?

 Global trade organizations report that the use of recycled silver has gradually been rising, as the population overall is more concerned with the environmental impact of the products they produce, and metals recycling has become more efficient.
-Further, the high price of silver and gold in recent years has inspired many to cash in their old jewelry, coins and scrap — which buyers then melt for recycling.

 In 2020, jewelry giant Pandora announced2 that by 2025, 100% of the gold and silver used in its jewelry will be recycled.
-Today, about 60% the silver the Danish jeweler uses is recycled.
+Today, about 60% of the silver the Danish jeweler uses is recycled.

 How silver recyclers recycle silver